RaccoonlabDev/docs/doc/rangefinder/README.md

-## rangefinder
+## UAVCAN Rangefinder

 This board is a wrapper under [LW20/C](https://www.mouser.com/datasheet/2/321/28055-LW20-SF20-LiDAR-Manual-Rev-7-1371848.pdf) that allows to use it through UAVCAN network.

-It reads measurements from the sensor via i2c and publishes range im meters.
+It reads measurements from the sensor via i2c and publishes range in meters.

 ![rangefinder](rangefinder.jpg?raw=true "rangefinder")